 The distillation of the various regional beliefs into a coherent central religion was probably not as tidy and uniform as we would prefer, but it's fair say that the stories of the Olympians survived because they had the largest number of followers and, most importantly, the Olympians did not forbid or punish the pursuit of knowledge.
 Beauty, poetry, and creative activities were the blessings of the Immortals and were a vital part of the Greek tradition.

-The Olympians were descended from the primal, self created gods, begining with Khaos.
+The Olympians were descended from the primal, self created gods, beginning with Khaos.
 The Olympians were ruled by Zeus.
 He was the strongest and, as you will see, without him, the other Olympians would still be held captive inside their devious father, Kronos.
 The Olympians were only a small part of the family of Immortals that rule the earth and sky.
 The various rivers, mountains, and forces of nature were the 'bodies' of the Immortals and proper respect was always shown to insure a peaceful home and safe passage when traveling.

 The Oldest myths can be traced to three main sources: Homer, Hesiod, and the Homeric Hymns, circa 750 BCE.
 The Greek myths are our window into the distant past, a view of a world that existed not only in the minds of the Greek poets but in the hearts of the noble and resilient natives of ancient Greece.